 Some businesses — especially enterprise retailers who have been operating for many years — choose legacy providers like SAP to track inventory.
 These include warehouse management and enterprise resource planning systems (WMS and ERP respectively).

 Many WMS and ERP systems use legacy technology.
-While these systems record and manage stock levels, there is not always an automation or optimization component.
+While these systems record and manage stock levels, there is not always an automation or optimisation component.
 These options also tend to be expensive, incurring significant overhead in exchange for limited functionality, thus geared toward very large companies.

 The different types of inventory

 There are many statuses or types of inventory depending on the phase of the lifecycle it’s in.
 Below is a breakdown of a few common types of inventory throughout the supply chain.

 These are your materials or ingredients that come together to eventually make up a product you sell.
 Also known as production inventory, or manufacturing inventory, they get transformed into end products during the manufacturing process.
 These are different from partially-finished and finished goods.

 Work in process inventory refers to partly finished materials within any production round, or the total cost of unfinished goods currently in production.
 WIP inventory is considered an asset on a company’s balance sheet.
 They are different from finished goods.